-IV Strategy.
-The OLS strategy will be biased if districts with high child labor are different in other ways (e.g., cultural norms or lower quality educational institutions) and if these unobserved factors lead children with higher human capital to work from an earlier age.
-Hence, our preferred specification is an IV strategy that exploits technological variation in children's comparative advantage in working.
+The IV exploits technological variation in children's comparative advantage in working.
 Children have a relative advantage in some crops due to the nature of the tasks associated with planting, weeding, and harvesting.
 For example, cotton is known as a child labor crop because it is low to the ground and very lightweight (Levy, 1985).
 Crop mix across regions in India is mainly driven by agroclimatic conditions, such as average temperatures and rainfall, as well as soil requirements (Krishna, 2014).
 Thus, agroclimatic conditions create variation in the prevalence of child labor.
-To exploit this variation, we use information on the share of adult agricultural labor employed in each disaggregated agricultural industry to predict CL{dt} .
+To exploit this variation, we use information on the share of adult agricultural labor employed in each disaggregated agricultural industry to predict $CL{dt}$ .

-Figure 3 graphs the coefficients from a regression of CL{dt} on measures of crop importance (the potential instruments) for the crops that make up a non-negligible share of adult agricultural employment (>1%).
+Figure 3 graphs the coefficients from a regression of $CL{dt}$ on measures of crop importance (the potential instruments) for the crops that make up a non-negligible share of adult agricultural employment (>1%).
 Crop importance is measured as the share of adult agricultural employment in a district in an agricultural industry at the 4-digit NIC code level.
 We show more common crops since there are a large number of crops with close to zero agriculture employment shares.
 The size of the markers denotes the share of adult agricultural labor in a given crop.
 Reassuringly, cotton is the strongest predictor of child labor among these crops.
 In contrast, crops that require brawn and height, such as tree crops (coconuts, rubber, bamboo) are negatively associated with child labor.

-Having confirmed that adult crop mix predicts child labor in ways that are consistent with children's comparative advantage, to identify instruments in a principled way and maximize statistical power, we follow the IV-lasso methodology proposed by Belloni et al. (2012) and use lasso to choose the set of instruments that best predict CL{dt} .
+Having confirmed that adult crop mix predicts child labor in ways that are consistent with children's comparative advantage, to identify instruments in a principled way and maximize statistical power, we follow the IV-lasso methodology proposed by Belloni et al. (2012) and use lasso to choose the set of instruments that best predict $CL{dt}$ .
 To maintain consistency, we select crops once using our main outcome, dropout in ASER (the first stage of the IV regression in column 3 of Table 3) and then use the same set of instruments throughout the analysis.
 The second stage regression is the same as equation (1) above.